enthusiastic-js/form-observer/docs/form-validity-observer/README.md

 observer.configure("credit-card", { pattern: "Card number must be 16 digits" });
 const creditCardField = document.querySelector("[name='credit-card']");

-// Browser's native error message for `required` fields is displayed. creditCardField.dispatchEvent(new FocusEvent("focusout"));
+// Browser's native error message for `required` fields will be ACCESSIBLY displayed. creditCardField.dispatchEvent(new FocusEvent("focusout"));

-// Our custom error message for `pattern` will be displayed,
+// Our custom error message for `pattern` will be ACCESSIBLY displayed,
 // _not_ the browser's native error message for the `pattern` attribute. creditCardField.value = "abcd";
 creditCardField.dispatchEvent(new FocusEvent("focusout"));